MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab1_ExtendwithD365.md

 ## Task 2 - Ingest the contacts into Customer Insights

 Now we will ingest the Dynamics 365 contacts as an additional data source within Customer Insights.
-Switch back to your Customer Insights tab or re-open https://home.ci.ai.dynamics.com.
+Switch back to your Customer Insights tab or re-open https://home.ci.ai.dynamics.com, keeping your Marketing app in another tab.

 1. Click **Data** > **Data Sources** in the left hand menu.

-2. Click **Add Data Source** on the top left of the page.
+2. Click **+ Add data source** on the top left of the page.

-3. Choose **Connect to a Common Data Service** and name the Data Source **D365**, Click **Next**.
+3. Choose **Microsoft Dataverse** and name the Data Source **D365**.
+Click **Next**.

-4. On the **Enter Common Data Service details** screen, We will need to put in the URL to our Dynamics Dataverse (CDS) instance.
-To get this go back to your Dynamics Marketing site in a new tab (or if you have it open switch back to it).
+4. On the **Enter Microsoft Dataverse** screen, we will need to put in the URL to our Dynamics Dataverse instance.
+To get this, go back to your Dynamics Marketing site in a new tab (or if you have it open switch back to it).
 Copy the beginning of the URL.
-You will have something like this: https://ORGNAME.crm.dynamics.com
+You will have something like this: https://ORGNAME.crm.dynamics.com.

 Enter that URL into the **Server address** box and click **Sign In**.
 Sign In with the credentials that you use to access Dynamics 365.
-You may get a consent prompt like below, if you do this will require that you are the Dynamics 365 admin or tenant admin and if you are not then you will be prompted to log in with those credentials, and check the box to give consent for CI to access the Dynamics environment (but only as the user setting up the connection, and with their permissions).

 5. Click **Next**.

-6. In the list of entities find and select **Contact**.
+6. In the list of entities, find and select **Contact**.
 Then click **Save**.
+It may take a few minutes for the data to complete the upload.

-	Because this is not a Power Query connector we do not get the option to transform the data.
+Because this is not a Power Query connector, we do not get the option to transform the data.
 We also cannot choose the fields we want, and will get them all.
-We can controil which fields are added to our unified profile during the Map/Match/Merge phase to ensure we don't bloat our unified profile.
+We can control which fields are added to our unified profile during the Map/Match/Merge phase to ensure we don't bloat our unified profile.

 ## Task 3 - Go through Unification

 ### Map

-1. Click **Unify** &#8594; **Map**.
+1. Click **Unify** and then **Map**.

 2. Under **Entities** click **Edit fields**.
 3.